wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 ## Snowflake the company

-Snowflake Inc. was founded in 2012 by ex-Oracle founders:
+Snowflake Inc. was founded in 2012 by French founders:
+<a target="_blank" href="https://www.youtube.com/watch?v=Y05ZNHwvfsg">VIDEO</a>:
-* <a target="_blank" href="https://www.linkedin.com/in/benoit-dageville-3011845/">Benoît Dageville</a> President of Product, living San Francisco after 16 years at Oracle,
+* <a target="_blank" href="https://www.linkedin.com/in/benoit-dageville-3011845/">Benoît Dageville</a> President of Product, living in San Francisco after 16 years at Oracle,
 * <a target="_blank" href="https://www.linkedin.com/in/thierry-cruanes-3927363/">Thierry Cruanes</a> of San Mateo
 * <a target="_blank" href="https://www.linkedin.com/in/marcinzukowski/">Marcin Żukowski</a>